PrefectHQ/prefect/docs/cloud/workspaces.md

 If you've previously invited individuals to your account or provisioned service accounts, you'll see them listed here.

 ![Managing sharing in a workspace in the Prefect Cloud UI.](/img/ui/workspace-sharing.png)

-To more easily manage users, you can use a team to group users with similar permissions.
-TK

-If your plan has custom RBAC you can create custom roles to assign to users or teams.
-TK

 To invite someone to an account, select the Members **+** icon.
 You can select from a list of existing account members.